TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/getting-started-python.md

 ## Summary

-In this tutorial, we've delved into the integration of a Python gRPC server with Tyk Gateway.
+In this guide, we've delved into the integration of a Python gRPC server with Tyk Gateway.

 We have explained how to implement a Python gRPC server and equipped developers with the necessary tools, knowledge and capabilities to effectively utilise Tyk Gateway through gRPC services.

 The following essential groundwork has been covered:

 - Setting up tools, libraries and service definitions for the integration.
-- Developing a basic gRPC server functionality to echo the request payload, received from Tyk Gateway, in JSON format.
+- Developing a basic gRPC server with functionality to echo the request payload, received from Tyk Gateway, in JSON format.
 - Configuring Tyk Gateway for seamless communication with our gRPC server.